mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 # When to use?
 This is a versatile algorithm that can be used for any type of grouping.
 Some examples of use cases are:
 1. Image Segmentation
-2. Clustering Gene Segementation Data
+2. Clustering Gene Segmentation Data
 3. News Article Clustering
 4. Clustering Languages
 5. Species Clustering